 Adopting the Environmental Health Services fee resolutions will amend the fees to more accurately reflect the cost of providing services.
 The eight fee resolution amendments attached here have not been brought to your Board together since FY 2004-2005 and therefore are at varying levels of COLA increases.
 Adopting the recommendations will align the program fees with up to date COLAs and retirement increases.
 The fee increase is approximately 10% (average of all programs).
 Attachment J summarizes the changes to each fee by EHS program and fee category.
-It also shows the projected annual revenue increase by program, estimated at \$276,164 (excluding temporary food facilities for non-profit organizations; see below).
+It also shows the projected annual revenue increase by program, estimated at \$276,164 (excluding temporary food facilities for nonprofit organizations; see below).
 However, since these fees are requested to be implemented mid-year, the resulting revenue increase for FY 2009-2010 is estimated at a lower amount, \$239,694.

-General Fund Contribution could increase depending on the Temporary Food Facility fee option chosen for nonprofit organizations (included in Attachment A.)
+General Fund Contribution could increase depending on the Temporary Food Facility fee option chosen for nonprofit organizations.

 - 1. Full fees, as currently budgeted no General Fund Contribution - 2.
-50% fee reduction if the organizer and booth supervisor take a food safety course administered by EHS General Fund Contribution of \$50,000 annually, or
+50% fee reduction if the organizer and booth supervisor take a food safety course administered by EHS General Fund Contribution of \$50,000 annually, or - 3.
+Stepped fee waiver that gives a credit for smaller events and lower risk types of food, coupled with food safety training for booth supervisors only General Fund Contribution of \$44,500 annually. - 4.
+Continued full fee waiver General Fund Contribution of \$107,000 annually.